Geography of Australian rules football: Between the Wars: Decline and hiatus:1914-1945

+Postwar Revival: 1946-1969

 Australian Football was also introduced to the Territory of New Guinea in 1944 and the Territory of Papua in 1948.

 World War II saw some servicemen play the game overseas, particularly in Malaysia, Indonesia, Egypt, and Algeria.
 During the Vietnam War, matches were even played by servicemen against the local Vietnamese.

 In the 1960s, Australian leagues began to show some interest in expansion of the game outside of Australia.
 1963 saw the first Australian rules football exhibition matches played in the United States.
 Australian state leagues began occasionally promoting themselves in this way over the following decades.

-In 1967, it was reported in the VFL Record's "Footy Facts" column that Australian football clubs existed in Johannesburg, Pretoria, and Cape Town and that the VFL was optimistic about the future of the game in South Africa.
-Little is known of how or when these clubs had formed or what later became of them.

 Since 1967, there have been many matches between Australian and Irish teams, under various sets of hybrid, compromise rules.
-In 1984, the first official representative matches of International rules football were played, and these games have continued to be played annually each October, now attracting considerable public interest, drawing sizable crowds, and receiving regular television coverage.
+In 1984, the first official representative matches of International rules football were played, and these games have continued to be played annually each October, now attracting considerable public interest, drawing sizeable crowds, and receiving regular television coverage.
 New Zealand resumed a local competition in 1974.

 The first full international test played between the national sides of Papua New Guinea and Nauru in front of a crowd of over 10,000 at Sir Hubert Murray Stadium in Port Moresby was won by PNG by 129 points.
 This was followed by the first ever full international match involving Australia was played in 1977 at under 17 level against Papua New Guinea in Adelaide, with Australia taking the honours.
-Since then, Australia have been peerless in the sport and seldom compete at international level.

-Despite these advancements and others to the international aspects of the game, progress overseas is rarely covered in the Australian media.

-1980s and '90s
+Revival in Oceania:1970-1980

 In the late 1980s, successful VFL exhibition matches attracted large crowds and spawned fledgling local competitions in both Japan and Canada.
 The Australian media showed only a token interest in the matches in London and Japan involving VFL clubs.
 It was during this decade that the sport was first televised in North America and the United Kingdom.

-Some nationalities respond well to less formal means, however, and many trends in sporting activities are achieved outside formally organized programs.
+Some nationalities respond well to less formal means, however, and many trends in sporting activities are achieved outside formally organised programs.
 For instance, although Australian football was not formally established in Tonga until 2003 however informal matches had been introduced to schools as early as 1985.